 OR you could try a safer route that I’ve just experimented with and delete the contents of the Thumbnails folder only.
 The thumbnails folder is new in iOS5 and not present at all in iOS4 and earlier.
 I just tried deleting all the files in the Media/PhotoData/Thumnbails folder, namely:

-Looking at the camera roll straight away showed all black boxes except for a few recent ones, after a phone restart all thumbnails had been rebuilt and no photos were lost.
+Looking at the camera roll straight away showed all black boxes except for a few recent ones, this is not the best for playing camera based games like ones you can find here, however after a phone restart all thumbnails had been rebuilt and no photos were lost.
 As I said, I need to do more testing on this but having just deleted the Thumbnail folder contents myself just now it does seem to do the trick with corrupt thumbnails.
 If you have another issue, like photos actually missing from the camera completely, then try the above method of deleting the sqlite files.

 Now go back to the top

 - my iphone camera is black

 - my camera on my iphone is black

 - iphone camera roll

 - photos in camera roll are white